-Non-controlling interests held 1% shares of one of subsidiary is recorded as a component of our equity, separate from the Company's equity.
+Non-controlling interests held 1% of the shares of two of our subsidiaries are recorded as a component of our equity, separate from the Company's equity.
 Purchase or sales of equity interests that do not result in a change of control are accounted for as equity transactions.
 Results of operations attributable to the non-controlling interest are included in our consolidated results of operations and, upon loss of control, the interest sold, as well as interest retained, if any, will be reported at fair value with any gain or loss recognized in earnings.